Replacement Kitchen Doors and Worktops Costs

 Most of the work will involve fitting the casings of the units.
 Most kitchen units have casings that are the same standard sizes.
 Assembling kitchen units is not a DIY job though fitting the casings certainly could be done by a DIY enthusiast if they have the right skills and experience.
 In most cases, however, you'll need to hire a kitchen fitter or joiner.

-It tends to cost about £600 to have kitchen countertops replaced.
+Replacing kitchen worktops costs around £600.
 The main factor when it comes to pricing is the material used.
-Laminate worktops land in the lower end of price ranges.
+Laminate worktops are at the lower end of the price range.
 Solid wood is another relatively inexpensive option, but there are more costly materials such as quartz and ceramic.

 The price can also vary depending on the thickness of the worktop and where you are located in the UK.
 The old work surface can be removed by unscrewing it from the cabinets and then prying it out of place.